treangenlab/radmicrobes/session3/README.md

 rm distances.ndist distances.tab.temp
 ```

 [FastANI](https://github.com/ParBLiSS/FastANI) is another great heuristic for estimating Average Nucleotide Identity (ANI) in a population, for future reference.
-We will use the PHYLIP file in the following [Phylogenetics](#phylogenetics) section.
+We will use the `kpneumo.mash.phylip` PHYLIP file in the following [Phylogenetics](#phylogenetics) section.

 #### Snippy

 During session two, Dr. Treangen went over variant calling in great detail.
-There are a plethora of variant calling pipelines available that have advantages and disadvantages based on read size, coverage depth, species, etc..
-For a full review of how different variant calling pipelines perform, I suggest reading this [Bush et al. *GigaScience*](https://academic.oup.com/gigascience/article/9/2/giaa007/5728470) where the authors systematically tested over 200 variant calling pipelines.
+There are a plethora of variant calling pipelines available that have advantages and disadvantages based on a multitude of factors, many of which were described yesterday.
+For a full review of how different variant calling pipelines perform, I suggest reading this [Bush et al. *GigaScience*](https://academic.oup.com/gigascience/article/9/2/giaa007/5728470) study where the authors systematically tested over 200 variant calling pipelines.
 One of the highest performing pipelines is again from the ***Torstyverse*** called [Snippy](https://github.com/tseemann/snippy).
 Underneath the hood, it simply is a pipeline that utilizes a short-read alignment using `bwa mem` followed by variant calling using `FreeBayes`.
 It works incredibly well for multiple tasks, but in particular, it's a great, reproducible tool to create a clonal frame input to use for inferring evolutionary relationships with a phylogenetic tree.
-I have created a simple text file that goes through the steps to create the proper input for running the `snippy-multi` pipeline in the `./Files/phylogenetics` folder
+I have created a simple text file that goes through the steps to create the proper input for running the `snippy-multi` pipeline in the `./Files/phylogenetics` folder named `snippy-core-instructions.txt` in addition to a pre-generated `kpneumo.clean.full.aln`, which will be used for our phylogenetics analysis.

 ## Phylogenetics